 Step Four: Before You Go, Know the Rules

 If you don’t read any other section of this blog, read this one!
 Safety is always a top priority.
 You can access the full uphill safety guide here.
+To take advantage of uphill skiing at Winter Park Resort, you must review the rules and purchase a season arm band for $15.
+Proceeds go to Grand Country Search and Rescue; a critical resource for uphill skiers.

 When I’m heading up, my number one safety concern is snow cats, snowmobiles, and other skiers.
 The quickest way to stay away from all three is simply to stick to the side of the trail and to avoid trails that are being actively groomed altogether.
 This is a resort rule when you’re skiing during times that the mountain is open for downhill, but it’s also a personal rule I follow each and every time I hit the mountain, no matter the time of day.
 I also bring a headlight for visibility, and never ever stop under rollers where I’m not visible to folks above me.